Twinov/Telegram-Sticker-Maker/README.md

 in the command line.

 By default, the output will be a png.
-To output as a webp image, write the output filename postpended with .webp
+To output as a webp image, write the output filename postpended with .webp Requires a /res folder to be present in the directory it is called in to work.